Chat with us

 1. Is Early Decision Binding?

-Yeswhen you apply to a school as an Early Decision applicant, you are committing to attend the school if you're accepted.
+Yeswhen you apply to a school as an Early Decision applicant, you're committing to attend the school if you're accepted.

-You'll also be agreeing to rescind your other applications and decline any other offers and as soon as you are notified that you’ve been accepted to your ED school.
+You'll also be agreeing to rescind your other applications and decline any other offers as soon as you're notified you’ve been accepted to your ED school.

 Because of this commitment, the ED application process is referred to as “binding” — making careful consideration beforehand essential.